vhuynen/Helium-Network-AWS-IoT-Core-Home-Assistant/README.md

 ### Home Assistant Dashboard

-Now, that I have synchronised my external data sensors with Home Assistant, I will be able to use them to control my house for futur purpose.
+Now, that I have synchronised my external data sensors with Home Assistant, I will be able to use them to control my house for future purposes.

 <img src="./img/home-assistant-dashboard.png" alt="home-assistant-dashboard" width="50%" height ="50%"/>